digital PRODUCT DESIGN

 To transform the product design of the ReadClear app into a digital service that is ready to go to market.
 To this purpose, a coherent and minimalist visual identity was created, alongside an improved user interface and user experience of the app, tailored to the specific reading needs of users with neurological impairment.
 It was important to take cognitive and physiological challenges that target users might have into account.
 For instance, people with posterior cortical atrophy (PCA) often also have motor function impairments, and they lack the needed muscular flexibility and control over their hands and fingers to interact with digital screens that have a scroll function.

-Demo new UI design of the ReadClear app:
+Demo of the new ReadClear app design: